-Children learn by watching and experiencing.
+Children learn by listening, watching and experiencing.
 They are the world’s greatest mimics.
 What they see they will do.
 The same applies for problem solving.
 Give them the skills to solve their own problems and they transform in to an individual empowered to learn and thrive, rather than the child having the melt-down because they need the adult to step in and formulate a solution.

 By learning about problem solving in a safe way, through storytelling, children get the opportunity to attempt resolutions on their own which gives them confidence in real-life situations.
 They can then build on these skills further as they grow.
 They won’t be daunted by new tasks but instead face them with an automatic knowledge that they can give it a go.

-Our Early Learning Resources nurture this problem-solving development through stories, activities and role-play games.
-To find out more and pre-order our first learning bundle, please click here.
+The Tales of Arthur the Elf nurtures this problem-solving development through stories, activities and role play games.
+To find out more about our language programme, please click here.